AnimMouse/frp-flyapp/README.md

 To allocate IPv6 in fly.io: `fly ips allocate-v6 -a app-name`

-To enable IPv6 in control plane, set `bind_addr = ::` in frps.ini.
+To enable IPv6 in control plane, set `bindAddr = "::"` in frps.toml.
 Take note that KCP does not work in IPv6 as [`fly-global-services` does not support IPv6] so you would need to use TCP if you use IPv6 in control plane.

-To enable IPv6 in data plane, set `proxy_bind_addr = ::` in frps.ini and `local_ip = ::1` in frpc.ini.
+To enable IPv6 in data plane, set `proxyBindAddr = "::"` in frps.toml and `localIP = "::1"` in frpc.toml.
 Take note that UDP does not work in IPv6 as [`fly-global-services` does not support IPv6] so you can't tunnel UDP in IPv6.

 [`fly-global-services` does not support IPv6]: https://fly.io/docs/app-guides/udp-and-tcp/#udp-wont-work-over-ipv6